 Warning: This will clear all data from your Google Home.
 This process cannot be undone.
 You will have to set up your Google Home device and relink any previously linked home control smart devices (thermostats, lights, etc) again.

-Google Home Minis have a reset button on the bottom of the device, while the newer Nest Mini needs a little more work to be reset.
-Just toggle the mute switch on and press on the top of the device for about 15 seconds.
+Other Google speakers have a reset button on the bottom of the device, while the newer Nest speakers need a little more work to be reset.
+Toggle the mute switch on and press on the top of the device for about 15 seconds.
 Nest Hub devices can be returned to factory settings by pressing both volume buttons simultaneously.
-The larger Google Home Max also has a reset button by the power port.
+The larger Nest Hub Max also has a reset button by the power port.

 How to enable Guest Mode on Google Home